Regret, stability & fairness in matching markets with bandit learners: RELATED WORK

-However, this impossibility result does not reflect findings that empirically observed cores are small \citep{ashlagi2017unbalanced}, indicating that people tend to arrive at a set of preferences that is optimal or near-optimal for them under stability.
-We propose this dissonance can be resolved by adding a layer of complexity not present in the work by \citet{liu2020competing}: costs and transfers.
-Intuitively, due to the competition in matching markets, it is natural for prices and compensation to arise (which manifest as transfers between agents) or for agents to develop fatigue if, for instance, repeatedly refused by another agent (which manifests as costs).
-It is therefore natural for costs and transfers to arise when agents compete for limited resources.

-The idea to incorporate transfers into the matching problem is not new.
-Several works on the standard two-sided matching problem (that do not consider the learning component) allow transfers between agents \citep{shapley1971assignment,becker1973theory}.
-They show that transfers are important to balancing supply and demand, which allows markets to clear \citep{shapley1971assignment,kelso1982job}.
-In addition to these theoretical results, it has also been suggested that transfers (e.g., prices) and costs (e.g., search frictions) can explain discrepancies between predicted and observed matching behaviors \citep{hitsch2010matching}. \\
+Incorporating transfers in matching is not new.
+Several works on the standard two-sided matching problem allow transfers between agents \citep{shapley1971assignment,becker1973theory}.
+They show that transfers are important to balancing supply and demand, allowing markets to clear \citep{shapley1971assignment,kelso1982job}.
+It has also been suggested that transfers (e.g., prices) and costs (e.g., search frictions) can explain discrepancies between predicted and observed matching behaviors \citep{hitsch2010matching}.

-\textbf{Stability, social welfare, and fairness}.
-Early works on the matching problem focus on stability, which is a local objective in that it guarantees that no pair of agents is incentivized to defect \citep{gale1962college}.
-Later works consider other objectives of interest, such as social welfare \citep{axtell2008high}, fairness \citep{masarani1989existence,klaus2006procedurally,suhr2019two}, envy-freeness \citep{wu2018lattice}, and strategy-proofness \citep{roth1982economics,ashlagi2018stable}.

-\cite{liu2020competing} consider stability but no other criteria.
-While important, stability is a local objective that does not necessarily reflect global performance.
-For example, stability can come at the expense of social welfare (i.e., the sum of all agents' payoffs under a given matching) and fairness (i.e., the balanced distribution of utility across agents) \citep{axtell2008high}.

-In this work, we consider stability, fairness, social welfare, and regret.
-We do not study envy-freeness or strategy-proofness.
-In contrast to the work by \cite{liu2020competing}, we show that, with costs and transfers, it is possible to simultaneously guarantee stability, fairness, and high social welfare as well as low regret.
+\textbf{Stability, fairness, and social welfare}.
+Early works on matchings study stability \citep{gale1962college} while later works consider other objectives, such as high social welfare \citep{axtell2008high}, fairness \citep{masarani1989existence,klaus2006procedurally,suhr2019two}, envy-freeness \citep{wu2018lattice}, and strategy-proofness \citep{roth1982economics,ashlagi2018stable}.
+While important, stability is a local objective and does not necessarily reflect global performance.
+For example, stability can come at the expense of social welfare (the sum of all agents' payoffs) and fairness (the balanced distribution of regret across agents) \citep{axtell2008high}.
+In this work, we consider stability, fairness, and social welfare.
+We do not study envy-freeness and strategy-proofness.
+As our main contribution, we show that it is possible to simultaneously guarantee stability, fairness, and high social welfare as well as low regret.

-\section{Problem statement}
+\section{PROBLEM STATEMENT}

+In this section, we formalize the centralized matching problem with bandit learners.
+The setup is similar to that given by \citet{liu2020competing}.
+Our main modification is the incorporation of costs and transfers, and our definitions are adjusted accordingly.